erickveil/erickveil.github.com/_posts/2022-07-26-HowToReconnectWithYourGithubRepositories.md

 A bad password.

-It's random, and can't be memorized, so now Github users keep a plain text password in a file to use anytime they need to enter it via cut an paste.
+It's random, and can't be memorized, so now Github users keep a plain text password in a file to use anytime they need to enter it via cut and paste.
 Whereas a password that can be held in the brain is more secure.

 Are user passwords often bad?
 Yes.
 But Github is not Facebook.
 Your tech-illiterate grandma isn't using it.
 Software developers are.
 Microsoft doesn't really need to hold our hand when we cross the street.